six0four/ceng212/README.md

 Week 02 Lab Sessions
 --------------------

-1. Start netbeans and complete the handout.
+1. Start NetBeans and complete the handout.

 Week 03 Lab Sessions
 --------------------

-1. Start netbeans and complete the handout.
+1. Start NetBeans and complete the handout.

 Week 04 Lab Sessions
 --------------------

+1. Note that NetBeans may be available in this [list of labs](https://github.com/six0four/ceng212/blob/master/netbeans.txt).
-1. Start netbeans and and create a new project as per lab 01 except you should name it FirstnameLastneame_Arrays.
+2. Start NetBeans and create a new project as per lab 01.
+Exception: you should name it FirstnameLastname_Arrays and save it in the folder H:\ceng212\lab04\.
-2. Add the methods:
+3. Add the methods:
 ```
 public static double mean (double [ ] x){
    return -1;}